chh52/ML_trading_bot/README.md

 create an algorithmic trading bot that learns and adapts to new data and evolving markets

 ## Evaluation Report
-Add a summary evaluation report at the end of the README.md file.
-For this report, express your final conclusions and analysis.
-Support your findings by using the PNG images that you created.
-(10 points)

 The classification report of the SVC model predictions can be found here:
 ![SVC_Model](classification_report.png)